What is Minimalism?

 Don’t just think about what you’re getting rid of, determine what it is you’ll get in its place (more space, time, energy, a nicer blouse with the money you got from selling those that didn’t fit).

-Don’t focus on what to get rid of, focus on what to keep.
+When de-cluttering a space, focus on what to keep before you focus on what to get rid of.
 Clear out the space entirely and then include those things you really want and need.